prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

 The server is running on port 80 and a console is made available.
 Apache logs are located at `/var/log/apache2/`.

-## IDE specific:
+## phpstorm IDE specific:

-- Connect phpstorm to your AMP and
+- For windows: Connect phpstorm to your AMP and
   Mysql: [Follow this tutorial](https://www.jetbrains.com/help/phpstorm/installing-an-amp-package.html)

-- Link IDE Database social@localhost
+- You can link the database in `View->Tool Windows->Database`.
+In this window click `+ -> Datasource -> MySQL`.
+Fill in the credentials.
+If you leave the database field empty, you can see all databases.